 When it comes to body armor, anything is better than nothing.
-At the same time, it’s critical to understand the different levels of protection offered by plates and soft body armor.
+At the same time, it’s critical to understand the different levels of protection offered by plates and soft body armor so you can put together a good plate carrier setup.
 Any level will absorb some impact and penetration.
 Remember that protection adds up.
 If you’re wearing IIIA plates and put a wall or something heavy between you and incoming AK-47 fire, even if the bullet penetrates the barrier and hits you, the combined protection of the object and the plates could still be enough to save your life.

 Modern body armor usually offers at least level IIIA protection.
 Levels IIIA and III are easy to confuse when researching, but there is a significant difference between what each level will stop.
 Doublecheck to make sure that you don’t buy less protection than you think you are.